- Published on

 Power supply

-There is a USB type B port at the side of the printer for data transmission purposes, so I'm not so sure if I can get enough current from the port, plus I did not have the USB-B cable.
+There is a USB type B port on the side of the printer for data transmission purposes, so I'm not so sure if I can get enough current from the port, plus I did not have the USB-B cable.

 Wiring

 First, I took off the top gantry of the printer.
-It is held by 4 screws and can be removed using the allen key.
-Luckily, it isn't attached to any stepper motor etc. It is just there by itself, so removing is a piece of cake.
+It is held by 4 screws and can be removed using the Allen key.
+Luckily, it isn't attached to any stepper motor etc. It is just there by itself, so removing it is a piece of cake.
 The holder also needs to be removed.

-In case it is still unclear, diagram below should be helpful.
+In case it is still unclear, the diagram below should be helpful.
 (Note: You can replace the USB with other 5V sources.
 Eg: Arduino 5V output)

 warning

 The picture below is the combined wire.
-I use heat shrink to cover the wire to prevent short circuit (precaution).
+I use heat shrink to cover the wire to prevent a short circuit (precaution).

 After some soldering